Cannabis/Marijuana Retail Legalities

 When Will Cannabis Be Legal?

 The long insisted target of July 1, 2018 by the Trudeau government to legalize recreational cannabis/marijuana won’t be fulfilled.
 Chalk it up to politics.
 The new law won’t be in place by the proposed timeline because the Canadian Senate decided the legislation that will make recreational weed legal, requires more study and more improvements, and so ultimately, more time is necessary.
-It could be as late as September, even October 2018 to be legalized.
+The date for legalization for recreation cannabis (Bill C45) is October 17, 2018.

 Why the delay?
 We break it down for you.
 It depends on two things:

 First, the Canadian Senate has to approve Bill C-45 (the Legalization of Cannabis Bill), and it is unlikely that it will be approved before the end of May.
 In fact, the Senate agreed to hold a final vote on or before June 7.
 Laws do not usually come into force until a month or two after they are finally passed by the Senate.